 A potential drawback of the Uniform Convergence bounds is that they are independent of the learning algorithm, \ie, they do not take into account the way the hypothesis space is explored.
 To tackle this issue, algorithmic-dependent bounds have been proposed to take advantage of some particularities of the learning algorithm, such as its uniform stability~\citep{BousquetElisseeff2002} or robustness~\citep{XuMannor2012}.
-In this case, the bounds obtained hold for a single hypothesis $h_{L(\Scal)}$, the one learned with $L$ from the learning sample $\Scal$.
-The form of such bounds is
+In this case, the bounds obtained hold for a single hypothesis $h_{L(\Scal)}$, the one learned with the algorithm $L$ from the learning sample $\Scal$.
+The form of such bounds is:

 For example, this approach has been used by~\citet{HardtRechtSinger2016} to derive generalization bounds for hypotheses learned by stochastic gradient descent.